 Putting tasks in this matrix structure, agreeing them and communicating to your team and others sets the standard for what each person is doing.
 If you have this formally approved then this can be useful, but even broad agreement is enough to be helpful.

-3. Clarify roles in your team by communicating properly
+3. Clarify roles in your team by getting feedback

 Remember: if the roles in your team don’t seem clear to you, then they probably aren’t clear to others either.
 Be sure to ask questions and clarify your understanding.